Everything you need to know about non-secure pages

 Your website should load in HTTPS mode by default.
 If your site defaults to opening in HTTP rather than HTTPS, you’ll need to investigate the issue to determine the best method for making it open in HTTPS.

-Final word on non-secure pages
+A final word on non-secure pages

-The last thing you want is for visitors to think your website isn’t secure.
+As we’ve state repeatedly, the last thing you want is for visitors to think your website isn’t secure.
 Because if they do they’ll leave, and they won’t come back.
-Getting an SSL certificate is a small investment to make to ensure you don’t get a “not secure” warning that scares off visitors.

 Start using evisio today at no cost.